Both American and German

 Common practice of the airfield fire fighters and the 236th Medical Detachment (Air Ambulance) on Gablingen Airfield, 1988.
 (Photo: Jim Mullen).

-Until 1993 (replacement of 701st by 66th MI Battalion), a modern Amertek-Pumper was on stand-by in Gablingen.
+Until 1993 (replacement of 701st by 66th MI Brigade), a modern Amertek-Pumper was on stand-by in Gablingen.
 Already at the end of 1992, all of the 14 employment contracts with the fire fighters were terminated.
 Thereafter, in order to safe funds, the fire protection duties were turned over to the nearby German communities of Gablingen and Gersthofen, however, without the provision of adequate floor plans and without site visits.
 The turnover was, there fore, a farce and the surrounding German Fire Stations refused, somehow, to be held responsible for the fire protection of a - for them - unknown installation, the Operations Bldg 1801, even though there were fire alarm as well as sprinkler systems installed.
 The lack of windows would have made any fire fighting in the 13.000 m2 complex especially difficult.
 As could be seen many years later during an official site visit, there were, contrary to numerous rumors, no sub-terranean floors - at least evidently.

 In May 1989, Gablingen’s Fire Protection Branch represented itself to the German public during a “day of the open door” at Sheridan Kaserne.
 The castle icon on the driver’s door indicates that the fire fighters were a division the ‘Engineers’.
 (Photo: G. Mayer).